-The School has close and well-established links with industry, ensuring that the programme remains up-to-date and relevant.
-The School is home to a leading Cisco academy, which provides training for network professional and instructors throughout Europe, the Middle East and Africa.
+The Faculty is home to a lead Cisco Academy Training Centre (CATC).
+The Cisco Academy provides training for network professionals and instructors throughout Europe, the Middle East and Africa.
 This has supported the development of a core of staff with exceptional expertise in networks and distributed systems, and outstanding resources and facilities.
-The School also has close links with SAS.